 Like every person, every building is unique.
 So how can you easily, affordably and reliably reduce the energy consumption of something so complex?
-An American start up delivers a digitial solution.
+An American start up delivers a digital solution.

 In an article in Scientific American, the company’s CEO, Alec Manfre, compared the role of Bractlet to that of a surgeon - a professional who works through a data-backed diagnosis system before identifying problems and offering solutions.

-Central to the approach is understanding that each building - like each person - is a unique ecosystem that will have its own particular quirks and irregularities.
-In this sense, there is no one-fits-all solution to reducing a large building's energy consumption.
-To first assess the building, Bractlet uses a variety of tools to gain large amounts of information about a particular building.
+To carry out this diagnosis, Bractlet uses a variety of tools to gain large amounts of information about a particular building.
 This can include interviews with building owners, studying architectural documents and looking over occupancy rates, although there is also a strong technological element.
 Through the use of its own Internet of Things enabled sensors and power meters, Bractlet is able to read the vital signs of a building with their advanced "Intelligence Engine".
-This energy-modelling technology brings together all kinds of different sources of both historical and real-time data together (including utility bills, architectural documents, weather and live electrical consumption data).
+This energy-modelling technology brings together all kinds of different sources of both historical and real-time data together - including utility bills, architectural documents, weather and live electrical consumption data.

-This information is then used to create a ‘digital twin’ (a physics-based simulation model) of the building that is, in power-use terms, identical to the real building.
+With the help of machine learning algorithms, this information is then used to create a "digital twin", a physics-based simulation model, of the building that is, in power-use terms, identical to the real building.
 Using this twin, various simulations can be conducted which can experiment with equipment and software in an entirely virtual space.
 Once the most efficient match has been found, the simulation can be brought to life in the actual building.
-To tackle this ambitious task, AI is used to automate the analytics and processes as much as possible.